Cwarcup/nextjs-tailwind-portfolio/README.md

 This branch is for those who want to use this as a developer portfolio.
 It serves as a site to showcase your projects, skills, and get in touch with you.

-### Blog - Coming Soon

-This branch is for those who want to use this as a blog.
-Generate an RSS feed, and add a blog page to your site.

-### Ecommerce - Coming Soon

-This branch is for those who want to use this as an ecommerce site.
-It includes a basic ecommerce layout, checkout, authentication and database.

 ## Deploy on Vercel